Table of Contents

 Don’t fall into any of the common holiday issues that some ecommerce brands overlook.

 While most of this holiday planning guide is geared toward the Q4 holidays (Black Friday, Cyber Week, and Christmas) all other holidays still apply.
-Some brands see a bigger spike during Valentine’s Day, Mother’s Day, or the Dads and Grads season.
+Ecommerce seasonality looks different for all brands, some see a sales spike during Valentine’s Day, Mother’s Day, or the Dads and Grads season.
 Much of the advice in this guide still applies, outside of the winter holidays.

 “Scaling up for peak season is not easy.
 It requires a great deal of careful communication and planning—DCL is a great partner to plan with.
 DCL doesn’t operate like a large corporate 3PL with an inflexible standardized system, they offer customization and a level of boutique help that provides us with the perfect amount of support—it’s a Goldilocks value proposition for us.”